doctorfree/RoonCommandLine/markdown/list_genres.1.md

 **GENRE**
 : Provide an genre name, in quotes if it contains spaces, or a case-sensitive substring.
 All Roon library genre names matching the provided genre name or containing the substring will be returned

+**EXGENRE**
+: Provide a genre exclusion string, in quotes if it contains spaces.
+No Roon library genre names including the provided genre exclusion string will be listed

 # EXAMPLES
 **list_genres Rock**
 : Will return a list of Roon library genre names, one per line, that contain the string "Rock"

+**list_genres Rock Pop**
+: Will return a list of Roon library genre names, one per line, that contain the string "Rock" but not "Pop"

 # AUTHORS
 Written by Ronald Record github@ronrecord.com